Heat kernel of supercritical SDEs with unbounded drifts: Introduction

 where $C\ge 1$ depends on the non-degeneracy and Lipschitz constants of the coefficients and the final considered time horizon $T$.
 Here and below, $Q_1\asymp_C Q_2$ means that $C^{-1}Q_2\leq Q_1\leq C Q_2$.

 Going to weaker regularity of the coefficients in \eqref{SDE0} then first leads to investigate the well-posedness of the martingale problem associated with the formal generator associated with the dynamics \eqref{SDE0}.
 In \cite{Ba-Ch}, Bass and Chen showed the weak well-posedness for SDE \eqref{SDE0} when $a$ is only continuous and uniformly elliptic, $b$ is Lipschitz and $L^{(\alpha)}_t$ is cylindrical $\alpha$-stable process.
 In the subcritical case we can mention the work by Mikulevicius and Pragarauskas \cite{miku:prag:14} who derived that weak uniqueness holds for equation \eqref{SDE0} for bounded H\"older coefficients when $ \alpha\ge 1$ and a non degenerate $a$.
 The martingale problem was in their framework studied from some related Schauder estimates established on the associated Integro Partial Differential Equation (IPDE).
+We can also refer to \cite{chau:meno:prio:20} for parabolic Schauder estimates in the super-critical stable case and to the work by K\"uhn \cite{kuhn:20} for interior elliptic Schauder estimates for a larger class of L\'evy operators satisfying the Hartman-Wintner growth condition and suitable $L^1$ gradient estimates for the corresponding heat kernel.

-In the super-critical case, the well-posedness of the martingale problem was recently investigated by Kulik \textit{et al.} \cite{knop:kuli:18}, \cite{kuli:19} (see also \cite{Ch-Zh0, CZZ}).
+In the super-critical case, the well-posedness of the martingale problem was recently investigated by Kulik \textit{et al.} \cite{knop:kuli:18}, \cite{kuli:19} (see also \cite{CZZ}).
 In \cite{kuli:19}, the authors consider SDEs of type \eqref{SDE0} with bounded H\"older drift and non-degenerate scalar diffusion coefficients under the natural condition $\alpha+\beta>1 $\footnote{it is indeed well known that from the seminal work of Tanaka \textit{et al.} \cite{tana:tsuc:wata:74} that weak uniqueness may fail if this condition is not met.} and obtain the existence of the heat kernel, a corresponding two-sided estimate of the form \eqref{FIRST_TW} as well as some estimates corresponding to the time derivative through parametrix type expansions.
 Let us emphasize that in the super-critical regime, the time derivative of the heat kernel roughly typically behaves as $t^{-1}$ at time $t$ whereas the spatial gradient is then more singular, as it is expected to have typical behavior of order $t^{-1/\alpha}\ge t^{-1} $ for $t\in (0,1] $.